-2. In the Network Connections window, right click on the network connection you are using.
-Click on “Properties“.
-Properties window will open.
+2. In the Network Connections window, right-click on the network connection you are using and click on “Properties“.

 Fix-3 Turning off Password Protected sharing-

-Sharing,accessing or transferring the files from another computer to your computer on the same network requires password.
+Sharing, accessing, or transferring the files from another computer to your computer on the same network requires a password.
 Turning “Password protected sharing” OFF can solve the ‘Network Credential Access Error’.
 But before moving ahead to the steps of the process, let’s be clear that Password protected sharing is the safest way to transfer your files or to access the network.
-Removing the password protection can make your computer Vulnerable to other users on the same network.
+Removing password protection can make your computer vulnerable to other users on the same network.
 Follow these steps to turn off “Password protected sharing” –

 Close Advanced Sharing settings tab.
 Restart your computer and try to reconnect.
 If the issue still persists go for the next fix.